redhat-documentation/vale-at-red-hat/README.md

                       instead of &apos;present&apos;</pre>

-Where:
+Understanding the `vale` command output example:

-* The first column of the output gives the line and column number of the issue. `238:27` means line `238` contains an issue strating at character `27`
+* The first column is the line and character number of the issue, such as `244:6`.
-* The second column of the output gives the type of issue, `error`, `suggestion`, or `warning`.
+* The second column is the type of issue, such as `error`, `suggestion`, or `warning`.
-* The third column gives you the style prompt.
+* The third column is the style prompt: `Verify your use of 'there are'`
-* The fourth column gives you the source of the rule.
+* The fourth column is the source of the rule, such as `IBM.Usage`

-As a writer, you review output, decide which issues are valid, and update your content file accordingly.
+As a writer, you review output, decide which issues are valid, and update your contents accordingly.

-You might ask: "What if you don't like the command output shown above?"

-That's good!
-It means you're thinking critically about the Vale style can help make them better, which brings us to...
+What if the command output from Vale is wrong?
+For example, what if the word `rebalancing` appears in Red Hat's products (it does) and it's also dictionary word?
+Why is it showing up as an error?

+Good question.
+It's probably missing from the Vale.Spelling dictionary.
+The solution is for one of us to add it the list of allowed words.
+This brings us to...

 ## How can you contribute to this project?

 ![Open Source Wants You](./images/open-source-wants-you-39-percent.jpg)

-We need contributors like you to help improve and expand upon the Vale style rules we use at Red Hat.
+You can help by doing any of the following:
+* Use Vale with the style rules from this studious-fornight repo.
+* Report issues and request enhancements.
+* Coding new style rules.

 To become a contributor, check out this [contributor's guide](contributors-guide.md)